 Place the life jackets, with all straps and hardware unfastened, on the tarp and using the detergent solution and soft brush, scrub each side of the jacket.
 For tough stains like red mud or food, apply a dab of the detergent directly onto the stain.
 Work it in with the brush then allow the jacket to sit for at least 15 minutes before rinsing.

-Rinse each jacket well using a hose or plenty of water.
-Be sure to smooth fabrics and get into any crevices to rinse completely.
-Hang the jackets to drip dry, preferably out of direct sunlight.
+Rinse well using a hose or plenty of water smoothing the fabric to get into any crevices.
+Hang the jacket to drip dry, preferably out of direct sunlight.
 If you must hang inside to dry, use a rotating fan to speed the process.
 Never place a life jacket in a clothes dryer.

 When Is It Time to Replace a Life Jacket?

 With care, most life jackets can last many years.
 However, there comes a time that the PFD must be replaced.
 Life jackets should be tested at the beginning of every season or periodically if you live in a year-round water friendly climate.
 A reputable dealer can check the devices or you can do it yourself by testing buoyancy in a pool.
-A safe device should be able to keep an average-sized person afloat.
+A safe device should be able to keep an average-sized person afloat for several hours.

 - If the outer fabric or covering is torn or has started to split or break down, the jacket is not safe.
 The flotation material can escape and cause a disaster.
 If the material is highly faded and you suspect that the fabric is weak, try tugging on a strap or pinch the fabric and try to tear it.
 If it tears, discard the jacket.